Psoriatic arthritis: Biological DMARDs

+Biologics may increase the risk of minor and serious infections.
+More rarely, they may be associated with nervous system disorders, blood disorders or certain types of cancer.
+People with psoriasis who are treated with biologics do not have a higher risk of cancer.

 Nonsteroidal anti-inflammatory drugs

 Typically the medications first prescribed for psoriatic arthritis are NSAIDs such as ibuprofen and naproxen, followed by more potent NSAIDs like diclofenac, indomethacin, and etodolac.
-NSAIDs can irritate the stomach and intestine, and long-term use can lead to gastrointestinal bleeding.
-Coxibs (COX-2 inhibitors) e.g. Celecoxib or Etoricoxib, are associated with a statistically significant 50 to 66% relative risk reduction in gastrointestinal ulcers and bleeding complications compared to traditional NSAIDs, but carry an increased rate of cardiovascular events such as myocardial infarction (MI) or heart attack, and stroke.
-Both COX-2 inhibitors and other non-selective NSAIDS have potential adverse effects that include damage to the kidneys.
+NSAIDs can irritate the stomach and intestines, and long-term use can lead to gastrointestinal bleeding.
+Coxibs (COX-2 inhibitors) e.g. celecoxib or etoricoxib, are associated with a statistically significant 50 to 66% relative risk reduction in gastrointestinal ulcers and bleeding complications compared to traditional NSAIDs, but carry an increased rate of cardiovascular events such as myocardial infarction (MI) or heart attack, and stroke.
+Both COX-2 inhibitors and other non-selective NSAIDs have potential adverse effects that include damage to the kidneys.

-Conventional synthetic disease-modifying antirheumatic drugs (csDMARDs)
+Conventional synthetic disease-modifying antirheumatic drugs

 Oral small molecules such as methotrexate, leflunomide, cyclosporin, azathioprine, and sulfasalazine are used in persistent symptomatic cases without exacerbation.
-Rather than just reducing pain and inflammation, this class of drugs helps slow down or halt the progression of the disease, and to therefore limit the amount of joint damage that occurs.
+Rather than just reducing pain and inflammation, this class of drugs helps slow down or halt the progression of the disease, and therefore limits the amount of joint damage that occurs.
 Most DMARDs act slowly and may take weeks or even months to take full effect.
-According to a recent Cochrane review, low dose oral methotrexate was slightly more effective than placebos.
+According to a recent Cochrane review, low-dose oral methotrexate was slightly more effective than placebos.
 Immunosuppressant drugs can also reduce psoriasis skin symptoms but can lead to liver and kidney problems and an increased risk of serious infection.